zachnieto/neatqueueweb/docs/README.md

 [NeatQueue Website](https://www.neatqueue.com) \
 All NeatQueue commands are slash commands, which means they are invoked using a `/` \
-Any command that is marked as Admin Only requires the user to have `Manage Channels` permissions, or have one of the configured NeatQueue staff roles.
+Any command that is marked as Admin Only requires the user to have `Manage Channels` permissions, or have one of the configured NeatQueue staff roles.\
 In this documentation, anytime an argument is surrounded by `[square brackets]`, it is a required argument.
-If it is surrounded by `(parenthesis)`, it is optional.
+If it is surrounded by `(parenthesis)`, it is optional.\
 Also, the term MMR stands for Match Making Rating, which corresponds to the hidden rating system used by most competitive games.
+All commands are queue specific unless otherwise stated.
 > All stats are tied to the queue name.
 This means if you create multiple queues with the same queue name, they
 > will share stats.